Thuynh808/HPC_CryptoCluster/README.md

 ## Installation

-Follow these steps to install necessary tools, configure the cluster, and set up the controller and compute nodes.
+Power on Controller node and follow these steps to install necessary tools and configure the cluster

 - **Install Git, Ansible, and Clone the Project Repository:**
 ```bash